Kris-0901/ECSE3038_lab1/README.md

  ## Summary

 ### Function 1:
+#### parallel(parallel_resistors_in_circuit:list) -> float

-This functions accepts a list variable of resistance values and returns a float variable of the total resistance in a parallel.
-It also will print the results to the terminal.
+This functions accepts a variable of type 'list' with resistance values and returns a variable of type 'float' with the total resistance in a parallel.
+It also will print the result to the terminal.

 **Eg.**